 The core team will also be responsible for engaging internal and external stakeholders at different stages in the process.
 It is helpful to identify these stakeholders early in the process, so they can be quickly engaged throughout the process.
 Internally, these stakeholders may include your city’s legal or general counsel, finance or budget officer, and energy manager.
 Externally, these stakeholders can include other cities and advocacy groups.

 Your city manager or city council is a particularly important stakeholder.
 Steps along the way should be reviewed with the manager/council so they are aware of the process and engaged long before they are needed for any approvals.

-We’ve created an Off-Site PPA Pitch Deck Template that will help city staff prepare for these types of conversations.
+We’ve created an Off-Site PPA Pitch Deck Template and a Pitch Deck Checklist for Local Governments that will help city staff prepare for these types of conversations.
 While the overall pitch deck is geared toward approval to issue an RFP or approval to sign a contract, certain slides or sections will be useful when engaging different groups.

 - A list of the regions in which your city is interested in pursuing a VPPA and your preferred technology for each

 - A clear understanding of the key risks in VPPAs

 - A team consisting of internal expert staff and appropriate external experts